 Whenever our family and friends visit Vietnam, we suggest that they stop by Ho Chi Minh City (also still referred to as “Saigon,” the original name of the city before the Vietnam War) to say “hello.”
 Ho Chi Minh City is located in the southern part of Vietnam.
-Since we’ve been living here for over two years, we love showing the best of Ho Chi Minh City to everyone!
+Since we’ve been living here for over three years, we love showing the best of Ho Chi Minh City to everyone!
 Yay to a local’s perspective!

 How many days should you stay in Ho Chi Minh City?
 We suggest spending at least three days in Ho Chi Minh City as a part of a longer Vietnam itinerary.
 You could visit as you make your way from North to South or focus specifically on South Vietnam.
 Three days is the perfect amount of time to explore the city without feeling rushed and burned out.
 If you have extra time in Ho Chi Minh City, consider spending 6 days here.